LifeofDan-EL/100-days-of-code/log.md

 ### Day 52 September 3, 2020

 **Today's Progress:** That problem is not 'medium' difficulty abeg, spent over 3 hours looking for a working solution.
 I tried various methods and thought processes, it was either I got errors or the result wasn't correct.
-Finally got a ['working' solution](assets/fsolu.png) but it failed some tests, till I got [this](assets/ssolu.png) shorter and better one.
+Finally got a ['working' solution](assets/fsolu.png) but it failed some tests, till I got [this](assets/ssolu.png) shorter and better one.On a side note in my search for a suitable solution, I came across lots of codes and saw some nice things.
+Even got to use .slice for an array, used map too and saw other functions in action.

 **Thoughts:** This problem made me start rethinking my life choices and I remembered that coding isn't a bed of rose.